-Bob Rule, forward for original Sonics team, dies at 75
+Bob Rule, star center for expansion Sonics team, dies at 75

 Following a one-game stint in Milwaukee during the 1974-75 season, Rule retired at age 30.

 Rule, who was born June, 29, 1944 in Riverside, Calif., played basketball at Riverside Poly High School.
-He starred for two seasons Riverside Community College under Jerry Tarkanian before transferring to Colorado State.
+He starred for two seasons at Riverside Community College under Jerry Tarkanian before transferring to Colorado State.

-Rule is survived by two sons Randall and Russell Rule; and siblings Gary Randle, Sherry Randle and Mildred Marcus.
+Rule is survived by two sons Randall and Russell Rule; siblings Charlene Marcus, Sherry and Gary Randle, and Eloise Talbert; three grandchildren and his partner for over 40 years Alayne Harris.

-Note: This story has been updated from the original with a correct photo of Bob Rule.